 You know this already, don’t you?
 But as we’ve learned, life can get busy for both partners when we’re apart.
 There is additional work for the spouse left at home because now ALL of the work and responsibility rests with them.
 For the spouse on the road, there are dinner meetings, presentations, and work to catch up on at the hotel.

 A daily conversation has to be a nearly inviolable agreement between you.
 At the bare minimum a phone conversation is important.
 Even better is FaceTime, Skype, or some other video streaming between you.
-One way to stay connected through the day is to send audio messages through an app like Voxer.
+One way to stay connected through the day is to send audio messages through an app like Voxer or video messages through the Marco Polo app.
 This allows you to tell longer stories or accounts.
-Your spouse can press play and listen when they are ready.
+Your spouse can press play and listen or watch when they are ready.

 2. Pray together